 Thank you, Cheryl Robson and team for delivering these sculptors from the shadows and shining a spotlight on their art.

-The book is divided into two sections: ‘Pioneers and Legends,’ most of whom have passed, such as Edmonia Lewis, “first African-American woman professional sculptor,” who we have a post about, and others who are still with us, such as Judy Chicago, “pioneer of Feminist art,” also included on our site and so legendary we have 3 posts about her and her art!
-Take a look at our posts on these pioneering sculptors:
+The book is divided into two sections: ‘Pioneers and Legends,’ many of whom have passed, such as Edmonia Lewis, “first African-American woman professional sculptor,” who we have a post about, and others still with us, such as Judy Chicago, “pioneer of Feminist art,” also included on our site.
+Read our posts on these pioneering sculptors:

 Edmonia Lewis (1844-1907): An American Black Woman Sculptor Trapped in Structures Harder Than Marble